UPDATED: What Employers Need to Know During the Coronavirus Pandemic

 1) Paid sick leave

-Under the FFCRA’s EPSLA, covered employers are required to provide 80 hours of paid sick leave to full-time employees who are unable to work (remotely or otherwise) for reasons related to COVID-19.
-Part-time employees are entitled to paid sick leave equal to the number of hours that they worked over an average two-week period.
-These provisions apply to all employees, regardless of how long they have been employed, if they meet one of the following criteria:
+Under the FFCRA’s EPSLA, covered employers are required to provide 80 hours of so-called “paid sick leave” to full-time employees who are unable to work or telework for enumerated reasons related to COVID-19.
+Part-time employees are entitled to paid sick leave equal to the number of hours they worked over an average two-week period.
+These provisions apply to all employees of covered employers, regardless of how long the employees have been employed, if they meet one of the following criteria:

 2) FMLA expansion

 The EFMLEA section of the FFCRA allows an employee who has (a) worked for an employer for at least 30 calendar days (or for employees laid off or terminated after March 1, 2020, and rehired before December 31, 2020, for at least thirty of the preceding sixty calendar days); and (b) is “unable to work (or telework) due to a need to care for the son or daughter under 18 years of age of such employee” whose child’s school or place of care is closed, or whose child care provider is unavailable, due to an emergency with respect to COVID-19 declared by a Federal, State or local authority, to take up to twelve weeks’ leave.
 DOL regulations interpret the EFMLEA’s definition of “son or daughter” to include adult sons or daughters who are incapable of self-care because of a mental or physical disability.
 The first ten days of such leave may be unpaid, with the remainder to be paid in an amount not less than two-thirds of the employee’s regular rate of pay, subject to a cap of $200 per day, or an aggregate amount of $10,000.
-Employees can choose to apply other paid leave to the first ten days of leave, but an employer cannot mandate that employees do so.
+Generally, employees can choose to apply other paid leave to the first ten days of leave, but an employer cannot mandate that employees do so.
 Employees seeking to take such leave are required to provide the employer “with such notice of leave as is practicable.”
 Notably, the FMLA expansion portion of the FFCRA does not change the total amount of leave to which an employee is entitled under the FMLA.
 In other words, if an employee exhausted some or all of his or her twelve total weeks of FMLA leave before the effective date of the FFCRA, that employee is not entitled to additional weeks of FMLA leave under the FFCRA.
 An eligible employee whose FMLA is completely exhausted is still entitled to two weeks of paid sick leave under the emergency sick leave portion of the FFCRA, however.

 The FMLA traditionally requires that an employee returning from FMLA leave be restored to the same or equivalent position absent certain circumstances.
-It appears that this requirement applies to leave taken pursuant to the FMLA expansion section of the FFCRA.
+This general requirement applies to leave taken pursuant to both the EPSLA and the EFMLEA divisions of the FFCRA.
 Employees on paid leave under either division of the FFCRA are not protected from employment actions that would have occurred regardless of whether the employees had taken leave, such as layoffs, worksite closures, or suspension of all business operations, however.
-Additionally, for the purposes of leave under the EFMLEA, certain highly compensated “key” employees need not be restored to their previous positions if certain requirements are met, and some employers with fewer than 25 employees would not be required to restore an employee if the employee’s position no longer exists for economic reasons or other changes in operating conditions caused by the COVID-19 public health emergency during the employee’s leave, the employer makes reasonable efforts to restore the employee to an equivalent position and, if those efforts fail, makes efforts to contact and reinstate the employee if an equivalent position becomes available within one year (note that this provision could result in employers having obligations to act on FFCRA requirements after the FFCRA’s December 31, 2020 expiration date).
+Additionally, for the purposes of leave under the EFMLEA, certain highly compensated “key” employees need not be restored to their previous positions if certain requirements are met, and some employers with fewer than 25 employees will not be required to restore an employee if: (a) the employee’s position no longer exists for economic reasons or other changes in operating conditions caused by the COVID-19 public health emergency during the employee’s leave; (b) the employer makes reasonable efforts to restore the employee to an equivalent position; and (c) if those efforts fail, the employer makes efforts to contact and reinstate the employee if an equivalent position becomes available within one year (note that this provision could result in employers having obligations to act on FFCRA requirements after the FFCRA’s December 31, 2020 expiration date).

 2. What about healthy employees who refuse to come to work?

-If no government order prohibits a particular company from operating during the pandemic, a healthy employee of such company who chooses to stay home simply to prevent the spread of COVID-19 or avoid contracting COVID-19 is probably not eligible for FMLA leave (except as provided under the FFCRA discussed above).
-Moreover, employees generally are not permitted to refuse to report to work unless they have a reasonable fear he/she will be in imminent danger.
+If no government order prohibits a particular company from operating during the pandemic, a healthy employee of such company who chooses to stay home simply to prevent the spread of COVID-19 or avoid contracting COVID-19 is probably not eligible for FMLA leave (except as provided under the FFCRA).
+Moreover, employees normally are not permitted to refuse to report to work unless they have a reasonable fear they will be in imminent danger.
 For example, a health worker might be in “imminent danger” if forced to work with COVID-19 patients without personal protective equipment.
-For employers in most industries, the risk of COVID-19 will probably not qualify as imminent danger.
-Thus, most employers are permitted to require their healthy employees to report to work, as long as the employee does not have a child or sick family member to care for (e.g., under FFCRA or traditional FMLA provisions) and no government order entitles them to refuse to report to work.
+For employers in some industries, the risk of COVID-19 may not qualify as imminent danger.
+Those employers are permitted to require their healthy employees to report to work, as long as the employee does not have a child or sick family member to care for (e.g., under FFCRA or traditional FMLA provisions) and no government order entitles them to refuse to report to work.
 Because this analysis is heavily fact specific and may change during the course of the pandemic, employers should seek legal advice about their specific requirements.

 3. What measures must I take to prevent the spread of COVID-19 in my workplace?